 COVID fatigue is a very real concern.
 Over 90% of respondents said they’re experiencing some level of it.
-As a result, many people are loosening their COVID precautions, which may only add to others’ stress.
+As a result, many people are loosening their COVID precautions.
 Unfortunately, combatting COVID fatigue is easier said than done.
 Overcoming COVID fatigue starts with understanding where it’s coming from, namely the prolonged stress we’re all under coupled with unprecedented levels of uncertainty.
 Other experts recommend focusing on what you can control and staying as active as possible.

 At Stannah, we’d like to help you with both of these.
 Our stairlifts are designed to make life easier while giving you that sense of freedom and independence that may be in short supply during a pandemic.
 Beyond just providing a product, we believe in building long-lasting relationships with our customers.
 You can count on us to be here whenever you need us.
 Visit stannah-stairlifts.com to learn more.

 We surveyed 1,002 people about their experiences with COVID fatigue.
 Respondents were 53% women and 46.5% men.
 Three respondents were nonbinary, and two respondents chose not to disclose their gender.
 The average age of respondents was 42 with a standard deviation of 14.1 years.
 The survey was conducted in February 2021.